charlie-x/fs_gs3/fs_gs3/ReadMe.txt

     Change P3.0 to 3 (allows modbus to control run/stop and keypad stop button to function), 4 does same without keypad stop control
     Change P4.0 to 5 (allows modbus to change frequency)

+    Run and it set the RPM, use Spindle(On)/Spindle(Off) to switch it on and off, quitting this program won't turn off the spindle (yet)

 Todo
-	Change the serial COM port to use >9 modern windows style Add ratio to config screen
+	Change the serial COM port to use >9 modern windows style Warn user on exit if spindle is on
-    Add display of status parameters
+	Add motor to spindle ratio to config screen mines about rpm/1.101/7 Add display of status parameters
     Graphs n stuff !